Custom Logic Implementation

 • Stage 1:

-• Add a logic, requiring the entities - for example, a DbCommand Actor that runs a Select statement on the CRM DB.
+• Add logic that requires entities, such as a DbCommand Actor running a SELECT statement on the CRM DB.
 The Actor needs to return the list of the selected entity IDs.

-• Initialize the entities' number counter for execution - add the InitRecordCount TDM Actor (imported from the TDM library).
+• Initialize the entity counter for execution by adding the InitRecordCount TDM Actor (imported from the TDM library).

 • Notes:

-• If the flow needs to get an array of parameters, it is recommended to define the external input parameter as a String and add a Split Actor to the flow in order to split the values by the delimiter and populate them into a String's array.
+• If the flow needs to obtain an array of parameters, it is recommended to define the external input parameter as a String and to add a Split Actor to the flow in order to separate the values by a delimiter and populate them into a String array.

-• It is recommended to add a limit to the SQL query if you do not need to filter out reserved entities when running this flow.
-This way, the query returns a limited number of records.
+• If filtering out reserved entities is not required when running this flow, it is recommended to add a limit to the SQL query.
+This way, the query would return only a limited number of records.

-• Stages 2-4: Loop on the selected entities - set a Transaction in the loop in order to have one commit for all iterations:
+• Stages 2-4: Loop on the selected entities — set a Transaction within the loop to ensure a single commit for all iterations:

 1. Stage 2: Set the selected entity ID — returned by the Actor of Stage 1 — to a String using the ToString Actor.

-2. Stage 3: Call CheckReserveAndLoadToEntityList TDM Broadway flow (imported from the TDM library):
+2. Stage 3: Call the CheckReserveAndLoadToEntityList TDM Broadway flow (imported from the TDM library):

-• Output - recordLoaded.
-This is the entity number counter, loaded into the entity table.
+• OutputrecordLoaded.
+This is the entity number counter, which is loaded into the entity table.

 • This flow executes the following activities on each selected entity ID:

 • Checking whether the entity is reserved for another user in the task's target environment when running a load task without a sequence replacement, a delete task, or a reserve task.
-If the entity is reserved for another user, it skips it, as it is unavailable.
+If the entity is reserved for another user, the task skips it as it is unavailable.

 • Loading the available entities into the entity table in the TDM DB and updating the entity number counter.

-1. Stage 4: Calls CheckAndStopLoop TDM Actor (imported from the TDM library).
-Set the NUM_OF_ENTITIES to be an external input parameter to get its value from the task execution process.
-It checks the number of entities inserted to the entity table, and stops the loop if the custom flow reaches the task's number of entities.
+1. Stage 4: Call the CheckAndStopLoop TDM Actor (imported from the TDM library).
+Set the NUM_OF_ENTITIES to be an external input parameter, whose value is populated by the task execution process.
+This Actor checks the number of entities inserted to the entity table, and stops the loop if the custom flow reaches the task's number of entities.

 Example:

-The task needs to get 5 entities.
-The Select statement gets 20 entities.
+The task needs to retrieve 5 entities.
+The SELECT statement selects 20 entities.
 The first 2 selected entities are reserved for another user.
 The 3rd, 4th, 5th, 6th, and 7th entities are available and are populated in the entity table; the entity loop then stops.

 custom logic